bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metagenomics/module6_lab.md

 **DIAMOND against NR protein DB**

-DIAMOND is a BLAST-compatible local aligner for mapping translated DNA query sequences against a protein reference database (BLASTX alignment mode).
+DIAMOND is a BLAST-like local aligner for mapping translated DNA query sequences against a protein reference database (BLASTX alignment mode).
 The speedup over BLAST is up to 20,000 on short reads at a typical sensitivity of 90-99% relative to BLAST depending on the data and settings.
+However, for our dataset running time is still long, so please use the precomputed file.

 To run DIAMOND, you need to make a temporary folder first by using command